Davin-X/LearnCodeRepeat-TechNotes/README.md

-# Tech Language Notes and Tutorials
+# Language Notes and Tutorials

 Welcome to the Tech Language Notes and Tutorials repository!
 This repository serves as a collection of educational resources, notes, and tutorials for various programming languages and technologies.
 Whether you're a beginner or an experienced developer, you'll find valuable content here to enhance your skills.